iminier/ValidateableTextField/README.md

 ## Synopsis

 UITexfield subclass written in Swift that implements data validation.
 For now you can have a phone validator or an email validator.
-Using the strategy pattern you can choose the type of validation you need.
+Uses the strategy pattern, so by choosing the validator class you need you set the validation logic.

 ## Motivation